 Charter

-Overview and Responsibilities
+Overview and Purpose

-The Administrative Systems Committee (ASC) seeks to align enterprise information technology services based on the prioritized business needs of the CSU system to:
+The ASC works to prioritize the business needs of the CSU System to:

 Deliverables

-• Determine and apply system-wide data management policies, standards, guidelines, and operating procedures related to CSU system Institutional Data assets (as approved by the Infrastructure, Architecture & Security Committee (IASC)).
+• Determine and apply system-wide data management policies, standards, guidelines, and operating procedures related to CSU system Institutional Data assets (as approved by the Infrastructure, Architecture & Security Committee (IASC).

 Membership